a.y. 2023/20SULLABUS

 We will discuss the following essay:

-and confront it with (optional reading):
+and confront it with (optional readings):

 - William G. Thomas, Computing and the Historical Imagination, in “Companion to Digital Humanities”.
 The essay discusses “The Valley of Shadows”, examined in the previous class.